-The Energy Force 12 Shoe (Read review / Check price / Order) is the latest edition in the Energy Force Series from Butterfly.
+The Energy Force 12 Shoe (Read review / Check price 1 / Check price 2) is the latest edition in the Energy Force Series from Butterfly.
 Very light and anti-slip.
 Very well looking shoes as well.
 Energy Force 12 has many of the benefits of its predecessors such as NC Rubber, P–Gel, Magic Ventilation, and other popular features.
 “Quick Counter” was designed for Energy Force 12 by analyzing the footwork of top players.
 Quick Counter is installed in the heel to prevent sliding due to the intensive side to side footwork.
-The Energy Force Series from Butterfly is jointly–developed and produce by ASICS.
+The Energy Force Series from Butterfly is joint–developed and produced by ASICS.

 5. Butterfly Lezoline (Timo Boll’s shoes)